eddime/bakery/README.md

 🚧 **Early Development** - Not ready for production yet!

-We're building Zippy to be the fastest, smallest, most powerful desktop framework.
+We're building Bakery to be the fastest, smallest, most powerful desktop framework.

 ## Roadmap